plotly/dash-labs/docs/demos/dashdown_multi_page/pages/MarkdownAIO/overview.md

 - Content in files downloaded by users during runtime cannot be executed.

-- External URLs are not a valid file path for the filename passed to `dashdown`.
+- External URLs are not a valid file path for the filename passed to `MarkdownAIO`.

-- It is not possible pass code directly to `dashdown`.
+- It is not possible pass code directly to `MarkdownAIO`.
 This eliminates the risk of executing code supplied by a malicious user at runtime from a callback.

 - The `dangerously_allow_html` is set to `False` for displaying the Markdown text.